giwankim/til/system-design/interview/09-web-crawler.md

 # 9. Design a Web Crawler

-## Step 1 - Understand the prblem and establish design scope
+## Step 1 - Understand the problem and establish design scope

 The basic algorithm of a web crawler is simple: